Fyre520/showdown-to-rct/README.md

 # showdown-to-rct
-A converter for Pokemon Showdown format to RCT format
+A converter for Pokemon Showdown format to RCT format in development